spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/marketplace-return-management-feature-integration.md

 <!--Describe how a developer can check they have completed the step correctly.-->

-Make sure that the `MerchantByMerchantReferenceResourceRelationshipPlugin` plugins are set up by:
+Make sure that the `MerchantByMerchantReferenceResourceRelationshipPlugin` plugin is set up by:
 1. sending the request `GET http://glue.mysprykershop.com/returns/{% raw %}{{returnId}}{% endraw %}include=merchants`.

-Verify that return data includes `merchant` resource attributes.
+Verify that the return data includes `merchant` resource attributes.

 2. Sending the request `GET http://glue.mysprykershop.com/returns`.

-Verify that returns data includes the `merchantReference`.
+Verify that the return data includes the `merchantReference`.

 ---